InductiveComputerScience/i-slash-x86/tutorial/0-a-setup.md

 The assignment was turned into the following instruction:

 ```
-Mov retval, x
+Mov y, x
 ```

 Which is finally turned into x86 assembly in Intel syntax:

 ```

-mov rax, qword [rdi + %2]
+mov rax, qword [rdi + x]
-mov qword [rdi + %1], rax
+mov qword [rdi + y], rax

 ```

-First of all, we see rdi, which contains a pointer to the function structure.
-We add the offset of variable 2, to get the value of the varible `x`, we place it in `rax`.
-Then we copy this value into the variable at offset `retval`.
+First of all, we see register `rdi`, which contains a pointer to the variable structure.
+We add the offset of variable `x`, dereference the pointer and place the value in regoster `rax`.
+Then we copy this value into the variable at offset `y`.